Mariam-Lawal5/Darey-PBL/Project-8/Project8.md

 ![alt text](./Images/pic%200.1.png)

-- Unmount /var/log/httpd/ from the Web Servers to the NFS Server sudo umount -f /var/log/httpd and make sure the Web Server has its own log directory
+- Unmount /var/log/httpd/ from the Web Servers to the NFS Server and make sure the Web Server has its own log directory

+ `sudo umount -f /var/log/httpd`

 Opened two terminals for both Web Servers and run following command: